mareksuscak/jsdom-sinon-xhr/README.md

 Introduction
 ============

-UPDATE: Please note that as of `xmlhttprequest 1.8.0`, `withCredentials` is finally supported so it shouldn't not needed to include this patch anymore.
+UPDATE: Please note that as of `xmlhttprequest 1.8.0`, `withCredentials` is finally supported so it should not be needed to include this patch anymore.

 Provides patch for [XMLHttpRequest npm package](https://www.npmjs.com/package/xmlhttprequest) which doesn't expose `withCredentials` property and causes incorrect behaviour when using `jsdom` with `sinon.fakeServer`.